 The intercept, slope and correlation are very similar to 0, 1 and 1, respectively, so the neural network is predicting well the testing data.

 Finally, we calculate the error data statistics.
 As we have 24 target variables, we are going to calculate the average of all these error statistics.
 All in all, the mean percentage error is 5,113%.
 This is a low value when we are studying demand forecasting so we already can deploy the model.

 Once we have our predictive model tested, we are able to apply it in order to predict the electric power demand for tomorrow.

-The next figure shows the hourly electric power demand prediction for tomorrow in kW, considering the inputs the following inputs: yesterday, today and tomorrow's temperatures and yesterday and today power demands.
+The next figure shows the hourly electric power demand prediction for tomorrow in kW, considering the following inputs: yesterday, today and tomorrow's temperatures and yesterday and today power demands.

 As we can see, the graph looks the expected.
 Between 5:00 and 8:00, the electricity demand will increase its value in 4.6 MW.
 This phenomenon match with the beginning of the residential, industry and services activities.

 Then, between 16:00 and 20:00 its value will increase 3.2 MW.
 The reason is that most people come back to home at these hours and this implies that people turn on the heating system, etc.

 Due to predictive analytics, we have been able to predict tomorrow's electric demand with highly successful results.
 For that reason, this will be a great advance for companies in the energy sector.

 In conclusion, the use of our predictive model means better information to decide what the best course of action is.
 Therefore, companies which use this technology will have a competitive advantage over their main competitors.